Interview with EBA Retirement Adviser of the Year: Dr. Gregory Kasten, Part I

 Andrew Answers / 20 Aug 2013 / Retirement Trends

 Each year, EBA names an adviser of the year that exemplifies nimble management and engagement in the ever-shifting waters of employee benefits.
-For 2013, Dr. Gregory Kasten, the founder and CEO of Unified Trust Company, took home the honor of Retirement Adviser of the Year.
+Dr. Gregory Kasten, the founder and CEO of Unified Trust Company, took home the honor of Retirement Adviser of the Year.
 Dr. Kasten took some time after the recent award to speak with us about retirement, the move from medical to financial, and provide some advice to small businesses and their employees.

 Andrew: Dr. Kasten, congratulations for the EBA Retirement Adviser of the Year Award!
 What an honor!
 Thank you for taking the time out to answer a few questions.
 What would you say makes you so passionate about our industry?

 Dr. Kasten: I am most passionate about improving participant outcomes.
 The industry has spent the last 20 years trying to educate participants and the impact on outcomes has been negligible.
 Last year, the industry spent over $1 billion on employee education.
 Most of that money was wasted.
 A recent study showed 56% of participants were either unaware that they had educational materials available, or completely ignored them.

 The desired outcome should be an adequate benefit.
 “Adequate benefit” means replacing the participant’s paycheck.
 The problem is most participants don’t have a goal of benefit adequacy.
 They don’t know how much retirement will cost and whether or not they are on track.

 Andrew: I find most would love to have a frank discussion on how they’re doing for retirement, comparable to how folks want to talk to someone they can trust when finding a physician.
 What drew you to finance and away from a career in medicine?

 Dr. Kasten: I was initially drawn to the retirement world to take care of my own retirement plan.
 Later, I found many other individuals were asking for the same type of help.